 Aluminium is less prone to high pressure system leaks.
 An aluminium compressed air pipe system does not require the parts to be threaded in order for the pipes to be connected, which means that it takes far less time – and therefore less cost – to install.
 Most importantly, it is corrosion resistant which means it won’t rust and therefore pollute clean air travelling through the pipes.
 The system will also minimise air pressure drop, which saves on power costs as air won’t be forced to work harder due to loose scale deposits that build up over time in galvanised or even copper pipes during the corrosion process.

-If you would like to speak to an experienced professional about installing an aluminium compressed air pipe system on your worksite, or would like someone to examine your existing system, give us a call today on (03) 9765 5600.
+If you would like to speak to an experienced professional about installing an aluminium compressed air pipe system on your worksite, or would like someone to examine your existing system, contact us and give us a call today on (03) 9765 5600.

 Aluminium Pipes are used in various applications and for a variety of purposes.
 Here are some popular industries and fields where aluminium pipes have proved to be material-of-choice.

 Using aluminium pipework with the Unipipe compression fittings, you can maintain the quality and safety of your pharmaceutical products.
 The aluminium pipe has a clear polymer coating on the inside ensuring that the air is clean and unpolluted.